fedecalendino/nintendeals/readme.md

 ## To Do list

 * Improve exception management for unexisting games or prices
-* Improve logging usage to indicate api calls or eshop websites requests
-* Keep working on documentation
 * Improve performance
 * Lazy attributes on Game class to reduce scraping.